 THE WHITE-TAILED AND FIDDLE-BACK SPIDER CONTROVERSIES

 However, there have been two kinds of araneomorph spiders that have caused flurries of media interest in the recent past because of their alleged danger to humans.
 The first of these is the white-tailed spider, usually stated to be Lampona cylindrata or Lampona murina, although there are many other Lampona species in this country and these presumably all have similar venom properties.
 It appears that Struan Sutherland was the person most responsible for the development and propagation of the belief that a bite by a white-tailed spider bite can cause severe and long-lasting skin ulceration in humans.
-In 1987 he published an article in the Medical Journal of Australia entitled "Watch out, Miss Muffet!" but by 1991 this author had performed and published experimental work on both human and mouse skin that showed that white-tailed spider venom has very little capacity to cause necrotizing arachnidism and that the venoms of golden orb-weaver, huntsman and wolf spiders were all much more potent in this regard despite the fact that no one ever seems to seek or even need medical help following a bite by any of these species.
+In 1987 he published an article in the Medical Journal of Australia entitled "Watch out, Miss Muffet!" but by 1991 the author of this Find-a-spider website had performed and published experimental work on both human and mouse skin that showed that white-tailed spider venom has very little capacity to cause necrotizing arachnidism and that the venoms of golden orb-weaver, huntsman and wolf spiders were all much more potent in this regard despite the fact that no one ever seems to seek or even need medical help following a bite by any of these species.
 In 2003 Geoff Isbister and museum arachnologist Michael Gray published a paper showing that there have been no clinical reports of significant skin ulceration by white-tailed spider bites.
-But such was the power of Sutherland's initial comment that even in 2018 many people are still afraid of the white-tailed spider, which has an annoying habit of taking up residence in houses.
+But such was the power of Sutherland's initial comment that even in 2018 many people are still afraid of the white-tailed spider, which has the annoying habit of taking up residence in houses.

 The second kind of spider to come to the attention of the media in the last few years is the fiddle-back spider Loxosceles rufescens.
 This is a close relative of the American sicariid species Loxosceles reclusa, which has a proven record of causing skin ulceration that persists and expands for a long period of time.
 Loxosceles rufescens probably does have some capacity to do what the equivalent American species does but bitings are almost unknown in Australia because this spider has been found only in a small part of Adelaide and does not seem to be extending its range much.
 However, for a few years a hoax message did the rounds of Australian email users, who were told this kind of spider is present all over Eastern Australia and is rapidly heading towards Western Australia.
 This email carried the logo of the Australian Red Cross to give it more ligitimacy and included some images of a human hand displaying severe skin ulceration.
 However, this was a hoax email and the images were from a biting by Loxosceles reclusa in the USA.
 Sadly, stories of this kind readily gain the attention of the general public but are very hard to eliminate once they have started to circulate.